-It is the responsibility of the requesting organization and not the Police Service to determine whether an applicant requires a Vulnerable Sector check.
-Vulnerable Sector checks should only be requested when the applicant is entering a position that will be responsible for the well-being of vulnerable person, where the position is one of authority or trust relative to those vulnerable persons; as per the Criminal Records Act.
+It is the responsibility of the requesting organization to determine whether an applicant requires a Vulnerable Sector check.
+Vulnerable Sector checks should only be requested when the applicant is entering a position where they will be directly responsible for the well-being of a vulnerable person, and the position is one of authority or trust relative to vulnerable people.
+The police service will verify the position meets the requirements for the vulnerable sector check as per section 6.
+3 Criminal Records Act, and determine if it is conducted.